Maebara Station: Lines

-Maebara Station is served by the Shin-Keisei Line, and is located 23.9 kilometers from the terminus of the line at Matsudo Station.
+Maebara Station is served by the Keisei Matsudo Line, and is located 23.9 kilometers from the terminus of the line at Matsudo Station.

 Station layout

 Maebara Station has two opposed side platforms connected by a footbridge.
 The station is somewhat unusual in that each platform has a separate exit.

 Platforms

 History

 Maebara Station was opened on 13 December 1948.
 From 1961 to 1968, a spur line extended from Maebara Station to Shin-Tsudanuma Station via Fujisakidai Station (藤崎台駅, Fujisakidai-eki).
 The line was discontinued in 1968.

+On 1 April 2025, operations of this station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Electric Railway.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 9,362 passengers daily.